J0ey17/J0ey17/README.md

 ## Hey, How you Doin'
 I am Shantanu aka [j0ey][portfolio].
-I am a Web Application Pentester, Security Researcher &  Blogger.
+I am a Network and Web Application Pentester, Security Researcher &  Blogger.
 Welcome to my Github!

 ### A little about me:
-I am 25, I have done my undergrad in Computer Science from KIIT.
+I am 26, I have done my undergrad in Computer Science from KIIT.
 Currently studying Network and WebApp pentesting.
 I love learning about networking, new exploits/vulnerabilities, writing scripts to automate pentesting, and practicing my skills on HTB & THM.
 I write blogs on medium about Certifications and Pentesting in general.

 ### My Information Security Certifications:
+* eWPTX
 * eWPT
 * eJPT
 * Dante Pro Labs-HTB
 * Throwback Network-THM

 ### Scripting and Programming Languages I use:
+* C
-* Ruby
+* C++
 * Bash
 * Python
-* JavaScript

 ### You can find me here:
 [![Twitter](assets/twitter-logo.png)][Twitter]